Balaji Baji Rao: Maratha Expansion into Bengal

-Between 1741 and 1751, the Marathas under Raghuji Bhonsle of Nagpur invaded the Bengal Subah six times.
-The first four invasions—in 1741, 1742, 1744, and 1745—were led by Raghuji himself, while the fifth (1747) and sixth (1748) were commanded by his generals Janoji Bhonsle and Sabaji, respectively.
-These incursions inflicted severe damage on the forces of the Nawab of Bengal, Alivardi Khan, who was able to repel only the first invasion in 1741.
+Between 1741 and 1751, the Marathas under Raghuji Bhonsle of Nagpur invaded the Bengal Subah five times.

 In 1743, two separate Maratha armies invaded Bengal—one under Raghuji Bhonsle and the other under Balaji Baji Rao.
 Facing heavy pressure, Alivardi Khan agreed to pay a subsidy and promised to provide the Marathas with the chauth (one-fourth of the revenue) of Bengal.
 The prolonged warfare devastated Bengal’s economy and population.

 The Maratha forces occupied large parts of western Bengal, advancing up to the Hooghly River.
 During this period, Maratha raiders known as the "Bargis" committed atrocities against local civilians.
 Contemporary accounts from the Burdwan Kingdom and European sources report that the Bargis plundered villages extensively.
 Jan Kersseboom, chief of the Dutch East India Company factory in Bengal, estimated that approximately 400,000 civilians in western Bengal and Bihar perished as a result of the invasions.
 The destruction wrought by the Bargis is regarded as among the deadliest episodes of mass violence in pre-colonial Indian history.

 The 18th-century Bengali text Maharashtra Purana by Gangaram vividly describes the terror caused by the Bargis.

 In 1751, a peace treaty was concluded between the Marathas and the Nawab of Bengal.
 Under its terms, Mir Habib, a former courtier of Alivardi Khan who had defected to the Marathas, was appointed as the provincial governor of Orissa under nominal Bengal authority.
 The Nawab agreed to become a tributary of the Marathas, paying ₹1.2 million annually as the chauth of Bengal and Bihar, while the Marathas pledged to cease further invasions.
 In addition, the Nawab paid ₹3.2 million toward arrears of chauth for previous years.
 The annual chauth payments continued until 1758, when the East India Company took control of Bengal following the Battle of Plassey.